Rainbow Graphs and Switching Classes: Map from switching classes to -rainbow graphs

 \begin{proposition} $\psi$ is surjective. \end{proposition} \begin{proof} For any $n$-rainbow graph $\widetilde{G}$ on $2n$ vertices, assign an $n$-rainbow coloring on its vertex set.
 Now let $G$ be an induced subgraph of $\widetilde{G}$ having $n$ vertices on which each color appears once.
 Clearly, $\psi([G]) = \widetilde{G}$. \end{proof}

-We remark here that a similar map appears in \cite{CC}, with a different coloring of graphs, in an attempt to show that the switching equivalence problem is polynomial time equivalent to the graph isomorphism problem.
+\begin{remark} A similar map was constructed in \cite{CC}, with a different coloring of graphs, to prove that the switching equivalence problem is polynomial time equivalent to the graph isomorphism problem. \end{remark}